Janet's notable cases include:

 Janet acted in this civil claim for a female detainee who was experiencing her period whilst she was held in police custody.
 The case highlighted her lack of privacy and dignity and the inadequate facilities provided.
 It settled with a payment of damages (without admissions).
 The Code of Practice was amended following the issuing of this claim and made some improvements to the protections available for female detainees experiencing their period in custody.

-Janet acts for Humanists UK (through agent solicitors in Belfast) in an intervention in this claim for judicial review in the Northern Irish High Court.
-The case challenges the decision of the Director of Public Prosecutions to prosecute the mother of a 15 year old girl who assisted her daughter by obtaining abortifacient pills on line.
+Janet acted for Humanists UK (through agent solicitors in Belfast) in an intervention in this claim for judicial review in the Northern Irish High Court.
+The case challenged the decision of the Director of Public Prosecutions to prosecute the mother of a 15 year old girl who assisted her daughter by obtaining abortifacient pills on line.
 She was acquitted following the reforms implemented by section 9 of the Northern Ireland (Executive Formation) Act 2019 which came into force on 22 October 2019.

 In an application for judicial review and urgent interim relief heard on 18 May 2017, Janet secured the release of a highly vulnerable detainee who was detained unlawfully by the Home Office.
 His claim for damages was then transferred to the Queen’s Bench Division where it was linked to an existing false imprisonment claim for previous detentions.
 Janet successfully pressed for proper disclosure from the Home Office.
 Read the judgment concerning disclosure here.
 The linked claims ultimately settled for £88,000.